spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/1-architecture.md

 Architecturally, it is the same as when using `Source`, `Sink` or `Processor` applications.
 The Stream Application DSL to define this architecture uses the double pipe symbol (`||`) instead of the single pipe (`|`) symbol.
-Also, when you deploy this stream, you must provide more information that describes how to connect each application to another byi using the messaging system.
+Also, when you deploy this stream, you must provide more information that describes how to connect each application to another by using the messaging system.

 ### Tasks and Batch Jobs